Seavus

 Seavus is an international software development and consulting company based in Lund, Sweden.
-Seavus Group provides enterprise-wide business products to large organizations and government agencies.
+Seavus Group provides products to large organizations and government agencies.

 History

 Seavus is a business software company founded by Igor Lestar, Richard Murbeck and Gligor Dacevski in 1999 in Malmö.

 In 2003, the company released the first version of Seavus Project Viewer.

-In 2004, the Seavus opened its first office in the United States in an effort to expand beyond Europe and enter the markets in North and South America.
+In 2004, Seavus opened its first office in the United States in an effort to expand beyond Europe and enter the markets in North and South America.

-In 2009, the first versions of Seavus Project Planner and Savus DropMind; DropMind was later rebranded as iMindQ in 2014.
+In 2009, the company released the first versions of Seavus Project Planner and Savus DropMind; DropMind was later rebranded as iMindQ in 2014.

-Seavus was nominated by TM Forum for the "Solution Excellence Award" in 2011 and 2012.

 In 2012, Seavus introduced Crystal Qube at the Mobile World Congress in Barcelona, Spain.
 In the same year, BestAppEver ranked Seavus' iOS games Yatzy Ultimate and Black Jack Ultimate third place for the best dice game and the best casino game, respectively.

-In 2013, the latest solution on gaming platforms and payment methods, Seavus Guardians, was presented at the 12th European iGaming Congress&Expo (EiG) 2013—the largest European gaming event in Barcelona.
-Further, in only one month, additional 6 more games were launched by the Seavus Gaming team.
+In 2013, the company's latest solution on gaming platforms and payment methods, Seavus Guardians, was presented at the 12th European iGaming Congress&Expo (EiG) 2013—the largest European gaming event in Barcelona.
+Furthermore, in only one month, an additional 6 games were launched by the Seavus Gaming team.

-In 2015, Seavus Gaming team launched Yatzi Ultimate for Android.
+In 2015, the Seavus Gaming team launched Yatzi Ultimate for Android.
 In the same year, Seavus continued its growth on the Scandinavian market through the acquisition of OnTrax AB, a Stockholm-based IT Consultancy Company.

 In 2016, Seavus incubator launched iThink, an operation for accelerating visionary young startup companies. iThink was marketed as the first technology academy for children in Macedonia started working as part of Seavus Education and Development Center.
 The first version of ScheduleReader was also launched in 2016.

 In 2017, Seavus DOOEL was certified as a Cisco Select Certified Partner Partner in EUROPE EAST.

-In January 2017, "Ontrax AB" became Seavus Stockholm AB.
+In January, "Ontrax AB" became Seavus Stockholm AB.

-In 2018, MSP-501 Channel Futures listed Seavus AB as one of the Top 501 Global Managed Service Providers.